rdtarvin/RADseq_Quito_2017/files/filtering-post-genotyping.md

 and we use the .ped and .map files from the output.

-After that, filter in plink and then back to stacks.
+After that, we will filter in plink.

 Filtering in plink
 ----

-same filters as Pseudacris/Xantusia

-1. filter loci with less than 60% sequenced
+1. First, we filter loci with less than 60% loci sequenced

 		./plink --file filename --geno 0.4 --recode --out filename_a --noweb

-2. filter individuals that have less than 50% data
+2. Second, we filter individuals that have less than 50% data

 		./plink --file filename_a --mind 0.5 --recode --out filename_b --noweb

-3. filter loci with MAF < 0.02 in remaining individuals
+3. Third, we filter loci with MAF < 0.02 in remaining individuals

 		/.plink --file filename_b --maf 0.02 --recode --out filename_c --noweb